linux-cultist/venv-selector.nvim/README.md

             my_venvs = {
               command = "fd 'python$' ~/Code", -- Sample command, need to be changed for your own venvs

-              -- If you put the callback here, its only called for your "my_venvs" search only on_result_callback = remove_last_part
+              -- If you put the callback here, its only called for your "my_venvs" search on_result_callback = remove_last_part
             },
           },